 Who uses hybrid clouds and why?

-Enterprise IT organizations and government entities are leveraging hybrid cloud to enable greater simplicity, choice, agility, lower costs, improved SLAs, visibility, and control.
+Enterprise IT organizations and government entities are leveraging the hybrid cloud to enables greater simplicity, choice, agility, lower costs, improved SLAs, visibility and control.

 Cloud computing enables access to a variety of IT resources in minutes to hours and aligns costs to actual consumption.
 A hybrid cloud is the most flexible and cost-effective cloud computing model, combining what the internal IT department does best with the capabilities of external IT providers.